Azure/fta-azurefoundations/arm-fundamentals/articles/arm-fundamentals-reference-resources.md

 If you have not been through our session, why not consider getting in touch with your Program Manager or lead engineer, to determine if using ARM Templates is a fit for your project's aims?

-## Module 1 – ARM Template Fundamentals Overview
+## ARM Template Fundamentals Overview

 * [Understand the structure and syntax of Azure Resource Manager templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)